frankly034/bookr-demo-app/README.md

-# webpack-template
+# Bookr
-A simple webpack setup
+A app to demostrate the use of react-redux for:
+- Signup
+- Login
+- Book CRUD